kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/discovered_upstream/discovered-upstream-configuration.md

 weight: 101
 ---

-Gloo will look for discovered Upstream configuration in the annotations of any Services it identifies.
-Creating a Service which has an annotation with `"gloo.solo.io/UpstreamConfig"` as its key, and Upstream configuration as JSON as its value will apply the Upstream configuration to the discovered Upstream.
+Gloo Edge looks for discovered upstream configuration in the annotations of any Kubernetes service that it identifies.
+For Gloo Edge to discover the upstream configuration, include an annotation in the service in a key-value format.
+The key is `gloo.solo.io/upstream_config` and the value is the upstream configuration, formatted as JSON.

 For example, we can set the initial stream window size on the discovered upstream using the a modified version of the pet store manifest provided in the parent document:

-{{< tabs >}}
+{{< highlight yaml "hl_lines=7" >}}
-{{< tab name="kubectl" codelang="yaml">}}
 kubectl apply -f - <<EOF
 # petstore service
+apiVersion: v1
+kind: Service
+metadata:
+  annotations:
+    gloo.solo.io/upstream_config: '{"spec": {"initial_stream_window_size": 2048}}'
+  name: petstore
+  namespace: default
+  labels:
+    service: petstore
+spec:
+  ports:
+  - port: 8080
+    protocol: TCP
+  selector:
+    app: petstore
+---
+#petstore deployment
 apiVersion: apps/v1
 kind: Deployment
 metadata: